-Attending the school Code Definition Scenario / Present (am) Pupil is present at morning registration ١ Present (pm) Pupil is present at afternoon registration L Late arrival Pupil arrives late before register has closed Attending a place other than school Code Definition Scenario К Attending a place other than at school Attending education provision arranged by the local authority В Attending any other approved educational activity Pupil is attending a place for an approved educational activity that is not a sporting activity or work experience D Dual registered at another school Pupil is attending a session at another setting where they are also registered Р Sporting activity Pupil is participating in a supervised sporting activity approved by the school V Educational trip or visit Pupil is on an educational visit/trip organised, or approved, by the school and supervised by a member of school staff

-W Work experience Pupil is on a work experience placement w Work experience . ' --- --- ----------------- -----
+Attending the school Code Definition Scenario / Present (am) Pupil is present at morning registration \ Present (pm) Pupil is present at afternoon registration L Late arrival Pupil arrives late before register has closed Attending a place of other than school Code Definition Scenario К Attending a place other than at school Attending education provision arranged by the local authority В Attending any other approved educational activity Pupil is attending a place for an approved educational activity that is not a sporting activity or work experience D Dual registered at another school Pupil is attending a session at another setting where they are also registered Р Sporting activity Pupil is participating in a supervised sporting activity approved by the school V Educational trip or visit Pupil is on an educational visit/trip organised, or approved, by the school and supervised by a member of school staff w Work experience Pupil is on a work experience placement --- ----------------- ---

-Code Definition Scenario Absent - Leave o Absent - Leave of Absence С Leave of absence for exceptional circumstances A leave of absence must not be granted unless there are exceptional circumstances C1 Regulated performance or employment abroad Leave of absence for the purpose of participating in a regulated performance or undertaking regulated employment abroad C2 Part-time Leave of absence for compulsory school age pupil subject to a part-time timetable н Authorised holiday Pupil has been allowed to go on holiday due to exceptional circumstances J1 Interview Leave of absence for the purpose of attending an interview for employment or for admission to another educational institution М Medical/dental appointment Pupil is at a medical or dental appointment S Study leave Leave of absence for the purpose of studying for a public examination no alternative provision made
+Code Definition Scenario Absent - Leave o f Absence С Leave of absence for exceptional circumstances A leave of absence must not be granted unless there are exceptional circumstances C1 Regulated performance or employment abroad Leave of absence for the purpose of participating in a regulated performance or undertaking regulated employment abroad C2 Part-time Leave of absence for compulsory school age pupil subject to a part-time timetable н Authorised holiday Pupil has been allowed to go on holiday due to exceptional circumstances J1 Interview Leave of absence for the purpose of attending an interview for employment or for admission to another educational institution М Medical/dental appointment Pupil is at a medical or dental appointment S Study leave Leave of absence for the purpose of studying for a public examination

+Х Not required to be in school Pupil of non-compulsory school age is not required to attend

+Absent - other authorised reasons

+Code Definition Scenario

-Κ Not required to be in school Pupil of non-compulsory school age is not required to attend Absent - other author orised reasons Со de Definition Scenario 1 Illness (not medical or dental appointment) The pupil is unable to attend due to illness (both physical and mental health related).
+Illness (not medical or dental appointment) The pupil is unable to attend due to illness (both physical and mental health related).
 Schools should advise parents to notify them on the first day the child is unable to attend due to illness.

-Suspended or permanently excluded and
+Excluded Suspended or permanently excluded and no alternative provision made The pupil is unable to attend due to illness.
+Suspended or permanently excluded and no alternative provision made observance